react-navigation/react-navigation.github.io/versioned_docs/version-8.x/typescript.md

 function Header() {
   const route = useRoute();

-  // The route is an union of all routes in the app console.log(route.name);
+  // The route is a union of all routes in the app console.log(route.name);

   // It's possible to narrow down the type using type guards